-The College is supported by four community bodies each of which plays a significant role by maintaining contact with the wider Bedean community of Old Boys, parents of Old Boys, current parents and friends of the College.
-The College’s Alumni and Community Development office is responsible to the boards of the St Bede’s College Old Boys’ Association (SBCOBA), the St Bede’s College Foundation and the North West Christchurch Community Sporting Trust (NWCCST), each of which are standalone trust boards.
+The Community of St Bede’s College is further supported by four community bodies each of which are stand-alone Trusts and play a significant role.
+The St Bede’s College Old Boys’ Association (SBCOBA), the St Bede’s College Foundation and the North West Christchurch Community Sporting Trust (NWCCST).
 The Parent Teacher Association (PTA) is also an independent body that works for the good of the College.

 The College has always enjoyed strong support from its old boys.
 In recent years parents have prepaid a lifetime membership for their sons via the voluntary contribution.
 In turn the Association funds scholarships and the new parents cocktail function and subsidises the Year 13 Leavers’ Breakfast.
 All boys leaving the College receive an old boys tie and these are sponsored by individual old boys.